Common name: Alpine Fan Flower, Creeping Fan Flower

 Fruit obovoid, to 2.5 mm long, pubescent, wrinkled, often 1-seeded.

-Distribution and occurrence: Grows in grassland and woodland at higher altitudes; south from Ebor area.
+Distribution and occurrence: Grows in grassland and woodland at higher altitudes down to sea level; south from Ebor area.

 NSW subdivisions: NC, SC, NT, CT, ST